-Create your perfect Animal Crossing life by using fan-made designs
+Animal Crossing: New Horizons — How to use Creator IDs, Design IDs, and QR Codes

 - Now it's time to turn to the Nintendo Switch.
 Go to Animal Crossing: New Horizon's opening screen.

-Go to settings by pressing the - button on the left side of your Joy-Cons or controller.
+- Go to settings by pressing the minus button on the left side of your Joy-Cons or controller.

 - Tom Nook appears to tell you about setting options.
 Select NookLink settings.

-Now select Next, please.
+- Now select Yes, please.
 This will allow your game to connect with the phone app.

 - You'll need to restart the Nintendo Switch Online app on your phone.
 Once that's done, open it up again.